Demise

-The phrase "demise of the Crown" is used in English law to signify the immediate transfer of the sovereignty, with all its attributes and prerogatives, to the successor without any interregnum in accordance with the maxim "the Crown never dies."
-At common law the death of the sovereign eo facto dissolved Parliament, but this was abolished by the Representation of the People Act 1867.
+The phrase "demise of the Crown" is used in English law to signify the immediate transfer of the sovereignty, with all its attributes and prerogatives, to the successor without any interregnum in accordance with the maxim "the Crown never dies".
+At common law the death of the sovereign de facto dissolved Parliament, but this was abolished by the Representation of the People Act 1867.
 Similarly the common law doctrine that all offices held under the Crown were terminated at its demise has been abolished by the Demise of the Crown Act 1901.

 Etymology

-The English word "demise" comes from the Latin word "demissio" (see, e.g., ex demissione), which comes from Latin "demittere," which is a compound of de + mittere, meaning "to send from".
+The English word "demise" comes from the Latin word "demissio" (see, e.g., ex demissione), which comes from Latin "demittere", which is a compound of de + mittere, meaning "to send from".

-Through euphemism, "(a person's) demise" is often used as a stilted term for a person's death.
-"Demise" can also be used to describe the passing away of some thing, for example: "After 36 years of providing authentic Indian cuisine in Bath, the demise of the Rajpoot restaurant occurred when its owner, Ahmed Chowdhury, retired.
-It ceased trading on 24 December 2016".